Facts and Figures

 Program types with the largest enrollment at universities were, in descending order: Social and Behavioural Sciences and Law; Business, Management and Public Administration; Humanities; Health, Parks, Recreation and Fitness; Physical and Life Sciences and Technologies; and Architecture, Engineering and Related Technologies.

 At colleges (including transfer programs) the top enrollment was seen in the following areas: Humanities; Business, Management and Public Administration; Health, Parks, Recreation and Fitness; Architecture, Engineering and Related Technologies; Social and Behavioural Sciences and Law; and Visual and Performing Arts and Communications Technologies.

 Unlike some other markets, Canadian students are looking for a broad selection of programs, not just the ‘big three.’
 The following areas of study at universities and colleges in Canada are the most sought after:

 - Physical and life sciences and technologies

 - Architecture, engineering and related technologies

 - Visual and performing arts and communications technologies

 - Agriculture, natural resources and conservation

-IIE's Open Doors 2010 Report tells us that Canada is still the fourth largest source country of international students going to the US, with some 29,000 Canadian student enrolled in US universities in the 2009/2010 academic year.
-With these numbers on the rise, American universities and colleges are well advised to direct their focus to this market.
+IIE's Open Doors 2016 Report tells us that Canada is still the fourth largest source country of international students going to the US, with some 27,000 Canadian student enrolled in US universities in the 2015/2016 academic year.
+With these high numbers, American universities and colleges are well advised to direct their focus to this market.